FuelLabs/fuel-specs/specs/protocol/abi.md

 #### Transfer receipt

 - `type`: `Transfer`.
-- `from`: Hexadecimal string representation of the 256-bit (32 bytes) contract ID of the current context if in an internal context. `null` otherwise.
+- `from`: Hexadecimal string representation of the 256-bit (32-byte) contract ID of the current context if in an internal context. `null` otherwise.
-- `to`: Hexadecimal string representation of the 256-bit (32 bytes) contract ID of the recipient contract.
+- `to`: Hexadecimal string representation of the 256-bit (32-byte) contract ID of the recipient contract.
 - `amount`: Decimal string representation of a 64-bit unsigned integer; amount of coins to forward.
-- `color`: Hexadecimal string representation of the 256-bit (32 bytes) color of coins to forward.
+- `color`: Hexadecimal string representation of the 256-bit (32-byte) color of coins to forward.
 - `pc`: Hexadecimal string representation of a 64-bit unsigned integer; value of register `$pc`.
 - `is`: Hexadecimal string representation of a 64-bit unsigned integer; value of register `$is`.